5.25 Sensitivity analysis

 5.25.1 Example: Sensitivity to collapsing a categorical predictor

 Example 5.1 (continued): Our final model (fit.ex5.1.trans) included race_eth (race/ethnicity) which was derived by collapsing RIDRETH3 into fewer categories due to sparsity.
 Carry out a sensitivity analysis to assess how robust are the final conclusions about the primary predictors (waist circumference and smoking status) to this approach.
-Re-fit the model including RIDRETH3 instead of race_eth and compare the results to the original model.
+To accomplish this, re-fit the model including RIDRETH3 instead of race_eth and compare the results to the original model results.

 # Original model